hackclub/hackclub/github_teams.md

 So the way we manage teams isn't too complicated.
 It all comes down to the following bullet points:

-- One GitHub team per GitHub repo with write acess to the repo (ex. if the repository is called `hack-camp`, the team will be called `hack-camp`)
+- One GitHub team per GitHub repo with write access to the repo (ex. if the repository is called `hack-camp`, the team will be called `hack-camp`)
 - Anyone who we want to add to that repository as a collaborator is added to the GitHub team for that repo.